Brokttv/Lora-Low-Regret/README.md

 This makes sense when considering that `B` is initialized to zero.
 When `α/r < 1`, the adapter updates are dampened even further, which slows down learning of both `A` and `B`.
 The model must push updates as aggressively as safely possible to escape initialization—especially critical given only 5 epochs of training.

-The opposite holds when `α/r > 1`: updates are amplified, so moderate learning rates suffice to ensure adapeters do not dievrge too far from the base signal.
+The opposite holds when `α/r > 1`: updates are amplified, so moderate learning rates suffice to ensure adapters do not diverge too far from the base signal.

 `B` is initialized to zero deliberately, allowing the frozen base model to provide inductive bias to the low-rank subspace so gradients are directed meaningfully from the start.
 ### Exceptions and Edge Cases